AlejoTorres2001/AdventOfCode/2022/Day6/README.md

 ## Part 1

-I would say I've found this challenge easier than the previous one.
+I have to say I've found this challenge easier than the previous one.

-regarding the data parsing there isn't anything fancy, just get the entire stream removing the EOL characters.
+regarding the data parsing, there isn't anything fancy, just get the entire stream removing the EOL characters.

 ```python
 data:list[str] = [line.removesuffix('\n') for line in input.readlines()]